 There’s a convenient stony path which encircles eastern part of Popradské Pleso.
 The lake is located on 1494m (100m higher than Morskie Oko pond), but, because of its southern exposure, the plankton is more abundant and fish are bigger there.

-Popradské pleso mountain hut is big, but pleasant to look at - it’s built in typical style of Tatra mountain architecture.
+Popradské Pleso mountain hut is big, but pleasant to look at - it’s built in the typical style of Tatra mountain architecture.
 First mountain hut in this place was built in 1879, but the current building was finished in 1961.

 Actually, it’s more of a mountain hotel than a shelter, as it offers a wide range of accommodation, suitable for different types of customers’ needs.

 So, we may get there comfortable apartment, cozy room with bathroom, room with basin, and also (if we look for budget option), there’s a bed in shared room with bathroom in the corridor.
 When the hotel’s very busy, they offer a place to sleep in the attic in a shared room.

 Most importantly, there are bathrooms available (not every mountain hut in Slovakia has such luxury), and also tourist kitchen (access costs 8 EUR).